 Customize Surface Apps to Meet Your Needs

-Microsoft’s built-in apps on the Surface come preset to cater to the widest audience.
-But once they’re living on your Surface, take some time to make them cater to your own needs, instead.
-Tell the Weather app to display your own city, for example; add your favorite newspapers to the News app, and add your favorite sports teams to the Sports app.
+Microsoft’s built-in apps come preset to cater to the widest audience.
+But once they’re living on your Surface, take some time to make them cater to your own needs instead.
+Tell the Weather app to display your own city, for example; add your favorite newspapers to the News app and add your favorite sports teams to the Sports app.

-The customization tricks described here apply to most apps, whether they came bundled with Windows 8 or you downloaded them from the Windows Store app.
+The customization tricks described here apply to most apps, whether they came bundled with your Surface or you downloaded them from the Windows Store app.

 Fetch the App menu, called the App bar, by sliding your finger up slightly from the screen’s bottom, or down slightly from the screen’s top.

 Different apps treat their App bar differently.
-Some place their menu along the bottom, others drop them down from the top.
-Some do both.
+Some place their menu along the bottom, others drop them down from the top, and some do both.

 When the App bar appears, tap its buttons to customize the app to your needs.